SwikritiT/swaglabs-tests/blog.md

 2. **Cypress performance is consistent** across headed and headless modes.

 3. **Playwright exhibits slight overhead in headed mode** compared to headless mode but remains faster than Cypress in both modes.

+### In CI

+I created two workflows for running tests in GitHub actions to see the execution time in CI.
+The workflow files can be found [here](https://github.com/SwikritiT/swaglabs-tests/tree/main/.github/workflows)